 Our success depends on our ability to attract online consumers to our websites and convert them into customers in a cost-effective manner.
 We are significantly dependent upon search engines, shopping comparison sites and other online sources for our website traffic.
 We are included in search results as a result of both paid search listings, where we purchase specific search terms that will result in the inclusion of our listing, and algorithmic searches that depend upon the searchable content on our sites.
 We reduced our paid search listings in 2012 as well as in 2013, and are substantially dependent on algorithmic listings to attract online consumers to our websites.
+We expect our costs to attract and convert online consumers into customers in 2014 to be mostly consistent with 2013.

 Algorithmic listings cannot be purchased and instead are determined and displayed solely by a set of formulas utilized by the search engine.
 Search engines, shopping comparison sites and other online sources have in the past, and will continue to revise their algorithms from time to time in an attempt to optimize their search results.
-For example, since 2011, Google has released changes to Google's search results ranking algorithm aimed to lower the rank of certain sites and return other sites near the top of the search results based upon the quality of the particular site as determined by Google.

-Google made additional updates throughout fiscal year 2012 and 2013.
-We were negatively impacted by the changes in methodology for how Google displayed or selected our different websites for customer search results, which reduced our unique visitor count and adversely affected our financial results.
-We expect declines in our unique visitors and our total number of orders to continue throughout 2013 as we address the challenges we are experiencing from Google's changes in methodology.
+For example, search engines, like Google, revise their algorithms regularly in an attempt to optimize their search results.
+In fiscal years 2012 and 2013, we were negatively impacted by the changes in methodology for how Google displayed or selected our different websites for customer search results, which reduced our unique visitor count and adversely affected our financial results.
+While we believe that we addressed the changes in the methodology for customer search results that we experienced in 2012 and 2013, we expect to continue to have to address any challenges due to similar changes in the future; however no assurance can be made whether we will be successful in addressing these issues.
 If other search engines, shopping comparison sites or similar online sources on which we rely for website traffic were to modify their general methodology for how they display or select our websites in a manner similar to the changes made by Google, or if Google continues to make changes to Google's search results ranking algorithms that cause those algorithms to interact with our platform in a manner that continues to reduce our unique visitors, even fewer consumers may click through to our websites, and our financial results could be further adversely affected.